 2 Cars I love, the other being an '89 R107 Mercedes 560 SL.
 In one roadster you can barely feel a speed bump.
 In the other you know what size pea gravel they made the speed bump out of.
 And oddly the 124 spider has more leg room.
 But......
 If i had to sell one - I'd keep my Pinin Spider.

-But to drive?
-Pushing a small sporting roadster to within 8 tenths of its limits around town is pure boyhood joy.
+To drive?
+Pushing a small sporting Pininfarina roadster to within 8 tenths of its limits around town is pure boyhood joy.
+Grab that wheel and feel... everything.

 The 85.5 Model Pininfarina Spider Europa was limited to 186 cars imported into USA.
 It had about 200 luxury upgrades over the Fiat 124.
 To some.. it's the "Grail" of cool italian sports cars.